jhnwnstd/shannon/README.md

 ## Overview

 This project implements a computational method for estimating the entropy and redundancy of a language, inspired by the techniques described by Claude E. Shannon in his seminal paper, "Prediction and Entropy of Printed English" (1951).
-While Shannon's original work focused on the English language, this project extends the methodology to analyze the Linear B script.
+While Shannon's original work focused on the English language, this project extends the methodology to analyze various English corpora as well as the Linear B script, an ancient script used primarily for writing Mycenaean Greek.

 ## Background

 In his 1951 paper, Shannon introduced a method to estimate the entropy and redundancy of a language by leveraging the predictability of characters based on preceding text.
 Entropy is a measure of the average information content per symbol, while redundancy indicates the degree to which a language constrains or structures its text, making some sequences more predictable than others.

 Shannon's experiments involved predicting the next letter in a sequence of text, and he used this predictability to calculate entropy.
-This project replicates Shannon's methodology using modern computational tools and applies it to the Linear B script, an ancient script used primarily for writing Mycenaean Greek.
+This project replicates Shannon's methodology using modern computational tools and applies it to various English corpora and the Linear B script.

 ## Project Structure